Oldtown by Douglas Wheatley ©

-|Location||the Reach, Westeros.|
+|Location||the Reach, Westeros|

 |Religion||Faith of the Seven|

-|Named for||Being oldest City in Westeros|
+|Named for||oldest city in Westeros|

 |Notable places||Hightower, Starry Sept, the Citadel|